Dhinesh-Fedor/ITC-Trend-Analysis/README.md

 ## Running Locally 🚀

 1. Make sure your virtual environment is activated and the `ALPHA_VANTAGE_KEY` is set.
-2. Navigate to the project's root directory (`ITC-Trend-Dashboard`).
+2. Navigate to the project's root directory (`ITC-Trend-Analysis`).
 3. Run the Flask development server:
     ```bash
     flask --app api/index run --debug